brxck/flight-booker/README.md

     - has many Bookings
     - has many Flights through Bookings
   - Flight
+    - has many Origins (Airport)
+    - has many Destinations (Airport)
     - has many Bookings
     - has many Passengers though Bookings
   - Booking
     - belongs to Passenger
     - belongs to Booking
+  - Airport
+    - has many ArrivingFlights
+    - has many DepartingFlights